-Hover over the question mark icon next to each setting on that screen for more information about what that setting controls.
+Hover over (or tap on a mobile device) the question mark icon next to each setting on that screen for more information about what that setting controls.

 Important: You must click the Save button at the bottom of the screen for your changes to take effect.
 They will typically take effect within a few minutes.

 Some options allow the use of HTML-formatted text.
 The HTML will be